benjamincrozat/lumen-boilerplate/README.md

 ## Usage

-Lumen Boilerplate comes with [Laravel Valet](https://laravel.com/docs/valet), [Laravel Homestead](https://laravel.com/docs/homestead) and [Vessel](https://vessel.shippingdocker.com/) support out of the box.
+Lumen Boilerplate comes with [Laravel Homestead](https://laravel.com/docs/homestead) and [Vessel](https://vessel.shippingdocker.com/) support out of the box.
+You are free to run it however you want, though.

-If you're familiar with Lumen, let's create a new project via Composer (if not, just [read the documentation](https://lumen.laravel.com/docs)):
+If you are familiar with Lumen, let's create a new project via Composer (if not, just [read the documentation](https://lumen.laravel.com/docs)):

 ```bash
 composer create-project benjamincrozat/lumen-boilerplate example